microsoft/nni/docs/en_US/CommunitySharings/ParallelizingTpeSearch.md

 ![](../../img/parallel_tpe_search_ei2.PNG)

-TPE perfors well when we use it in sequential, but if we provide a larger concurrency, then **there will be a large number of points produced in the same EI state**, too concentrated points will reduce the exploration ability of the tuner, resulting in resources waste.
+TPE performs well when we use it in sequential, but if we provide a larger concurrency, then **there will be a large number of points produced in the same EI state**, too concentrated points will reduce the exploration ability of the tuner, resulting in resources waste.

 Here is the simulation figure when we set `concurrency=60`, It can be seen that this phenomenon is obvious.